thim81/inspectr-express/README.md

 ## Features

 - **Express Middleware**: Intercepts HTTP requests and responses and webhooks.
-- **Real-time Inspector**: Inspect Requests & Responses in the Inspectr UI.
+- **Real-time Inspector**: Inspect Requests & Responses in the Inspectr App.
 - **Log Requests**: Log request data to the console.
 - **Easy Integration**: Simply add the middleware to your Express app.